-Giant swans greet visitors at the entrance to Woodland Park Zoo’s new WildLanterns winter light show.
-Credit: JiaYing Grygiel
+Enchanting animal lanterns at Woodland Park Zoo’s WildLanterns winter light show.
+Credit: Nancy Chaney

 Lions and tigers and bears, oh my!

 Prior to our first visit to the debut year of WildLanterns, I saw the promo pictures but I don’t think I understood the scale of the lanterns.
-I can tell you, these lanterns are HUGE.
+I can tell you now that many of these lanterns are huge.
 Most are at least as tall as an adult, and some are many, many times bigger.
-They’re made of fabric stretched over a frame, like a complex kite beautifully rendered in 3-D. Some of the figures are even animated.
-A striking peacock preens at the west entrance, the elephant gently flaps its ears.
-My favorite was the giant frog’s slow blink.
-Don't miss looking closely at the animals’ beautiful and expressive eyes.
-What incredible attention to detail.
+They’re made of fabric stretched over a frame, like a complex kite beautifully rendered in 3D.
+Some of the figures are even animated.

 Cost of WildLanterns

 Yikes!
-Tickets to WildLanterns cost nearly double what WildLights were.
-Adults and teen tickets (for ages 13 and older) cost $28.95; children’s tickets (for ages 3–12) cost $25.95–$31.95.
+Tickets to WildLanterns cost considerably more than many other local holiday light shows.
+Adult and teen tickets (for ages 13 and older) cost $29.95–$36.95; children’s tickets (for ages 3–12) cost $25.95–$31.95.
 Prices vary by the date and time selected.
 Toddlers ages 2 and younger enter free.
 Zoo members receive a 20-percent discount.
-Parking in zoo lots costs $4.

-At over $100 for a family of four, that’s a lot to swallow.
+At well over $100 for a family of four, this experience is a holiday splurge, for sure.
 But consider this: WildLanterns is a fundraiser for the zoo.
-During the four months the zoo was completely closed, the animals still had to eat and the keepers still had to take care of them.
-You might feel a little better about those ticket prices knowing that the money goes toward the care and enrichment of your favorite animals.
+You might feel better about those ticket prices knowing that the money goes toward the care and enrichment of your favorite animals.

-Once you enter, you can stay as long as you want (plan for 1–2 hours).
+Once you enter WildLanterns, you can stay as long as you like (plan for 1–2 hours).
 The event goes on rain or shine, so dress for the weather.
-We visited on a rainy night, and the lights were actually even more beautiful with the reflections on the wet pavement.
+We once visited on a rainy night, and the lights were actually even more beautiful with the reflections on the wet pavement.

-I did notice that in parts of the loop between lantern installations, it got very, very dark.
-There are some colored uplights in the trees, but I wished there were some string lights along the path to better guide us.
-Dress the kids in something really bright and distinctive so it’s harder to lose them.
+I did notice that in parts of the loop between lantern installations, it was very dark.
+There are some colored uplights in the trees, but I wished there were some string lights along the path to better guide visitors.
+You might consider dressing the kids in something bright and distinctive so it’s easier to keep sight of them.

 The bottom line

-Parking: Parking in zoo lots costs $4.
+Parking: Parking in zoo lots during WildLanterns costs $6.
 Free street parking can be found along Phinney Avenue North.

 Snacks and more: Concession stands are open and you may also bring your own food.
-You need to consume your snacks in designated areas.
 The ZooStore at the west entrance is open during WildLanterns.